An Expert’s Bona Fide Guide: Life as a Transplant Nurse Practitioner (NP)

 Becoming a Transplant NP: A Focus on Fellowships

-“Transplant is so complex,” Dr. Moore says.
+“Transplant is so complex,” Dr. Taylor says.
 “It has so many components, both from a medical and surgical side, that it takes a good year before someone feels comfortable in the specialty.
 A fellowship program gives an NP the time and training they need to gain that comfort level as they transition into practice.
 Each year, year after year, we see that NP fellows gain the knowledge, experience, training, and clinical practice necessary to fully embrace the role.”

 In their didactic training, fellows gain in-depth knowledge of pathophysiology, immunosuppressants, infectious diseases, and assessment and intervention components related to each organ system.
 They also have experiences with other educational opportunities: at Vanderbilt, for example, transplant NP fellows take a class with MBA students on the transplantation business.
 Along the way, fellows learn to become leaders within a collaborative team.